The Day My Camera Fell Down a Mountain- Part I

 Once at Varnazza, I spend some time walking around the village.
 There is a hive of activity all around.
 Women on the third floor hang their washing while having a full out conversation across buildings.
 Pizza cooks over a wood fire in a restaurant.
 Fishermen gather their equipment before heading out to sea.
 Cafes in full swing serve the catch of the day.
 A couple kiss on a street corner.

 This village has superb scenery with plenty of caves and coastline and underwater rocks to explore.
 I walk through a secluded tunnel and onto platforms and boats, scamper up winding medieval staircases and scale onto slick sunning rocks in secluded inlets and on friendly beaches.

-All that exploration has left me famished and I savor a pesto, olive and feta focaccia.
+All that exploration has left me famished and I savour a pesto, olive and feta focaccia.
 An appreciated specialty of this region.

 Even though it’s almost 5h30 pm, I decide to continue along on the hiking trail from Varnazza to Corniglia.
 It is almost, but not completely empty as expected, since the trails are “closed” at this time and everything after is “done at own risk.”
 This has never stopped me before.